Thinking about the body

 At the end of the assessment, we may make a referral to our endocrinologists (hormone doctors) for physical intervention.
 However, we might also recommend further therapeutic exploration before considering starting physical intervention.

 A child or young person who has already started puberty can be referred to our endocrinologists for possible hormone blocking treatment.
 Sometimes we might also ask our endocrinologists to help determine whether or not a child has started puberty already.

 The blocker is a physically reversible intervention: if the young person stops taking the blocker their body will continue to develop as it was previously.
 However, we don’t know the full psychological effects of the blocker or whether it alters the course of adolescent brain development.

 The blocker allows the young person time to consider their options and to continue to explore their developing gender identity before making decisions about irreversible forms of treatment.
 We are therefore only able to offer the blocker if the young person continues to meet with us for ongoing psychological exploration and support, as well as attending appointments with our doctors and clinical nurse specialists.

 Stage 3: Partially reversible interventions (cross-sex hormones)

-Cross-sex hormones (i.e. oestrogen or testosterone) can be prescribed from age 16 after a minimum of 12 months on hormone blockers.
+Cross-sex hormones (i.e. oestrogen or testosterone) can be prescribed from age 16 after around 12 months on hormone blockers.
 Cross-sex hormones will cause some irreversible changes to the body (e.g. oestrogen will cause the growth of breast tissues; testosterone will cause the voice to break).

 As well as thinking about a young person’s gender identity development, we also pay attention to their psychosocial functioning, their emotional wellbeing and their physical health when considering the introduction of cross-sex hormones.
 For example, we would generally expect a young person to be engaged in meaningful social activity (e.g. in education or employment) in their preferred gender role.